mariahazmir/TuneScribe/README.md

 - **Spotify Authentication**: Handles the sign-in process with Spotify, so you can create playlists directly in your account.
 - **Playlist Wizardry**: Transforms your sentence into a playlist by standardizing input, searching for songs, and compiling them.
 - **Session Management**: Keeps you logged in and happy across the site.

-### `credentials.py`
-The vault for TuneScribe’s Spotify secrets:
-- **Spotify API Credentials**: Your ticket to accessing the Spotify universe – includes Client ID, Secret, and Redirect URI.

 ### `contractions.py`
 No more "cant" or "wont" – this file expands contractions to make sure your playlists hit the right notes: